This is a longer post than most, so you may want to settle down with a cuppa!

-Below is the itinerary that we followed over two and a half weeks, which you are welcome to use if you are planning a visit!
+Below is the itinerary that we followed over two and a half weeks which includes the South Island only.
 To move between the islands (if you are not flying) you will most likely get the ferry between Picton (South Island near Nelson) and Wellington (North Island).
 You may therefore need to reorder the information below to accommodate starting or finishing your South Island tour at Nelson.
 Incidentally, most tourists seem to travel anticlockwise so I would suggest travelling clockwise to go against the flow.

 Two and a half week itinerary of New Zealand’s magnificent South Island: